This printed article is located at http://investor.gear.com.sg/financials.html

 Please download the free Adobe Acrobat Reader to view these documents.

-The Group's revenue comprises revenue generated from Coal Mining and Coal Trading Divisions as well as Others.
-Revenue from the Group increased from US$393.27 million in FY16 to US$763.81 million in FY17.
-The increase was mainly due to increases in revenue from the Group's Coal Mining and Coal Trading Divisions, partially offset by a decrease in revenue from Others.
+The Group's revenue comprises revenue generated from Coal Mining and Coal Trading Divisions as well as Non-coal Businesses.
+Revenue from the Group increased by US$129.813 million or 90.66% from US$143.186 million in 1Q17 to US$272.999 million in 1Q18.
+The increase was mainly due to increases in revenue from the Group's Coal Mining and Coal Trading Divisions, partially offset by a decrease in revenue from our Non-coal Businesses.

 Coal Mining Division

-The Group's Coal Mining Division reported an increase in revenue from US$329.52 million in FY16 to US$645.42 million in FY17.
-The increase was mainly due to higher sales volume and higher weighted average selling price achieved as compared to the corresponding reporting year.
-Weighted average selling price increased from US$33.80 per metric ton in FY16 to US$42.49 per metric ton in FY17.
-The average Indonesia Coal Index 4 ("ICI4") in FY17, a better proxy for the majority of the Group's coal quality, was US$42.91 per metric ton.
+The Group's Coal Mining Division reported an increase in revenue by US$107.920 million or 83.42% from US$129.368 million in 1Q17 to US$237.288 million in 1Q18.
+The increase was mainly due to higher sales volume and higher average selling price achieved as compared to the corresponding reporting period.
+Average selling price increased from US$40.86 per metric ton in 1Q17 to US$47.35 per metric ton in 1Q18.
+The average Indonesia Coal Index 4 ("ICI4") in 1Q18, a better proxy for the majority of the Group's coal quality, was US$48.01 per metric ton.

 Coal Trading Division

-Revenue generated by the Group's Coal Trading Division increased from US$54.82 million in FY16 to US$114.03 million in FY17.
-The increase was mainly due to higher sales volume and higher weighted average sales price as compared to the corresponding reporting year.
+Revenue generated by the Group's Coal Trading Division increased by US$22.710 million or 180.08% from US$12.611 million in 1Q17 to US$35.321 million in 1Q18.
+The increase was mainly due to higher sales volume and higher average selling price as compared to the corresponding reporting period.

-The Group reported an increase in cost of sales from US$249.17 million in FY16 to US$447.9 million in FY17.
-This was mainly due to increase in (i) mining services, coal freight, mining overhead and royalty as a result of an higher coal production and sales activities; and (ii) coal purchases from Coal Trading Division, offset by lower amortisation expenses resulting from lower depletion of mine properties for stripping activity asset in the Group's Coal Mining Division.
+The Group reported an increase in cost of sales by US$86.019 million or 121.06% from US$71.052 million in 1Q17 to US$157.071 million in 1Q18.
+This was mainly due to increase in (i) mining services, coal freight, mining overhead and royalty as a result of an higher coal production and sales activities from Coal Mining Division; and (ii) coal purchases from Coal Trading Division in line with the higher sales volume.
+The increase is offset by a lower amortisation expenses from lower depletion of mine properties for stripping activity asset in the Group's Coal Mining Division.

 Selling and distribution expenses

-The Group's selling and distribution expenses increased from US$56.44 million in FY16 to US$99.2 million in FY17 mainly due to increase in freight and stockpile expenses in line with the increase in coal sales volume from Coal Mining and Coal Trading Divisions.
+The Group's selling and distribution expenses increased by US$13.773 million or 67.31% from US$20.461 million in 1Q17 to US$34.234 million in 1Q18 mainly due to increase in freight and stockpile expenses in line with the increase in coal sales volume from Coal Mining and Coal Trading Divisions.

-The Group's administrative expenses increased from US$34.77 million in FY16 to US$55.11 million in FY17 mainly due to increases in (i) repair and maintenance expenses for road development of our Group's coal concessions, (ii) salaries, benefits and employee welfare expenses as a result of a higher employee headcount, and (iii) legal and professional fees incurred for various corporate exercises.
+The Group's administrative expenses increased by US$6.972 million or 71.38% from US$9.767 million in 1Q17 to US$16.739 million in 1Q18 mainly due to increases in (i) repair and maintenance expenses for road development in our Group's coal concessions, (ii) license, permits & property tax, (iii) salaries, benefits and employee welfare expenses, and (iv) legal and professional fees incurred relating to mining consultancy and corporate exercises.